shubhambombarde/shubhambombarde/README.md

 ### Hi there 👋

 I am a seasoned Software Developer with nearly 5 years of expertise in crafting exceptional frontend features using React (Next JS), GraphQL, and TypeScript.
-My ability to excel in technical aspects and effectively execute tasks ensures product quality.
+My curiosity for exploring the realm of AI, coupled with my proficiency in technical domains, consistently contributes to the enhancement of product quality and user experience.
 I excel in collaborative environments, communicating complex concepts effectively.
-My passion for excellence makes me a valuable asset to any software development team.

 <!--
 **shubhambombarde/shubhambombarde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.